skorbut/trackday/README.md

 To update the translation do `pybabel extract -F babel.cfg -k _l -o messages.pot .` to collect new translation, update the language files via `pybabel update -i messages.pot -d app/translations`.
 After that you need to recompile using `pybabel compile -d app/translations`.

+### USB Serial Connection on Mac

+You can check via `ioreg -c IOSerialBSDClient | grep usb` where the serial connection is available.

 ## Changes

 ### 20190915 - denormalize Laps